-It seems like everyone does the same thing every year for Valentine’s Day, which is becoming pretty boring – does everyone go out for dinner and a movie?
-I don’t listen to the same music or read the same books as everyone else, so why would I want the same twelve roses and box of chocolates as the girl eating the same meal at the identical table next to mine?
-I promise I’m not high maintenance – I certainly don’t want expensive gifts – but I’d much rather do something a little more unique and fun with my boyfriend.
+It seems like everyone does the same thing every year for Valentine’s Day… dinner in a fancy restaurant?
+Red roses?
+I promise I’m not high maintenance – I certainly don’t want expensive gifts!
+I’d much rather do something fun.
 Here are a few ideas that I’ve got in mind for this year.

 Ideas for an Alternative Valentine’s Day